 As females, I believe we should seek to be as feminine as we possibly can.
 We should glory in our femininity.
 We should talk femininely.
 Is there anything more revolting than a loud-mouthed screaming woman?
 We should walk femininely and train our daughters to do so.
 We should dress femininely—that is, within the liberty of how God uniquely made each one of us.
 God didn’t make us robots, nor did he create us to be in bondage.
 There are some women who love frills and bows, and others who hate them.
 Some are sportier.
 But whatever our uniqueness, let us make sure that we reveal to our family and the world around us the femininity of our femaleness.

 Equal in Worth, but Different in Function

-As male and female, we are totally equal in worth before God.
-We have to be, because we are one!
-It would be impossible to have one half more important than the other!
+As male and female, we are equal in worth before God.
+God plainly reveals this truth when He says that we are one (Genesis 2:24) It would be impossible to have one half more important than the other!
 But our equality is not in doing the same thing.
 That would be superfluous!
 God created male and female together to reveal His image—and each reveals a different aspect of God.
-The word ‘female’ in Genesis 1: 28 simply means ‘the opposite of male’.
+The word “female” in Genesis 1:28 simply means “the opposite of male.”